ahmed0elseginy/Registration-Servlet/README.md

 4.Technologies Used:

-Java Servlet API: For server-side processing.
+Java Servlet : For server-side processing.

 JDBC: To interact with the database.